 5. Get out

 If you can’t resolve the dilemmas agency life throws at you, just get out.
 Find something else.
-Ultimately, this is a job and throw-away comments like, ‘That’s just agency life’ are not sufficient justification for being treated like a disposable content monkey.
-Remember, ‘You teach people how to treat you by what you allow, what you stop, and what you reinforce’ (said some motivational speaker dude, or something like that).
+Ultimately, this is a job and throw-away comments like, ‘That’s just agency life’ probably aren’t sufficient justification for being treated like a disposable content monkey.

 So there you have it: truths from the horse’s mouth.
 Albeit a rather cranky and jaded horse, but honesty nonetheless.
 Have you survived agency life?
 Are you currently looking for an exit strategy that doesn’t involve burning the building down?
 Have you made a career from writing for other people?
 Are you that jammy git working for a science magazine doing proper journalism?
 Maybe you wised up and realised that life was actually better back in the lab!
 Let me know, as I’m always interested to hear tales from other writers and scientists.